Types and Levels of Spinal Injuries

 - A complete spinal cord injury causes permanent damage to the area of the spinal cord that is affected.
 Paraplegia or tetraplegia are results of complete spinal cord injuries.

 - An incomplete spinal cord injury refers to partial damage to the spinal cord.
 The ability to move and the amount of feeling depends on the area of the spine injured and the severity of the injury.
 Outcomes are based on a patient’s health and medical history.

 Levels of Spinal Cord Injury

 There are four sections of the spinal cord that impact the level of spinal cord injury: cervical, thoracic, lumbar and sacral.
 Each section of the spine protects different groups of nerves that control the body.
 The types and severity of spinal cord injuries can depend on the section of the spine that is injured.
-Learn about the sections of the spine, types of spinal cord injuries and possible recovery outcomes.
+Learn about the sections of the spine, four levels of spinal cord injury and possible recovery outcomes.

 Cervical spinal cord injuries affect the head and neck region above the shoulders.
 It is the most severe level of spinal cord injury.
 Learn more.

 Thoracic spinal cord injuries affect the upper chest, mid-back and abdominal muscles.
 Arm and hand function is usually normal with this level of spinal cord injury.
 Learn more.

 Lumbar spinal cord injuries affect the hips and legs.
 Individuals may need a wheelchair or walk with braces with this level of spinal cord injury.
 Learn more.